+Table 4a

+Company Requirements

-Table 4a Company Requirements Years of experience Method Company Competency and Infrastructur е 5 Years of general AG&M experience Contractor shall demonstrate experience by 2 or more of the following to show 5 years' experience as an AG&M If the contractor has multiple lines of business there shall be evidence of infrastructure for providing AG&M products for a minimum of 5 years.
-Payroll Records Completed job files Certificate of incorporation Corporate meeting minutes Licensing in AG&M field Ownership and principal management Contractor shall demonstrate continual ownership during the past 5 years at time of initial NACC Program assessment.
-If ownership has changed, the AG&M Contractor shall provide credentials for new management showing 5 years of relevant experience.
-Infrastructure in place for AG&M operations Contractor shall have in place: Necessary buildings Process equipment Supporting services (communication, information, or transport systems) Experience within a competency category Contractor shall demonstrate 5 years of experience providing scopes of work relevant to the certification category.
+Years of experience Method

+Company Competency and Infrastructur e

+5 Years of general AG&M experience Contractor shall demonstrate experience by 2 or more of the following to show 5 years' experience as an AG&M

+If the contractor has multiple lines of business there shall be evidence of Contractor.

+infrastructure for providing AG&M Payroll Records

+products for a minimum of 5 years.
+Completed job files

+Certificate of incorporation

+Corporate meeting minutes

+Licensing in AG&amp;M field

+Ownership and principal management Contractor shall demonstrate continual ownership during the past 5 years at time of initial NACC Program assessment.
+If ownership has changed, the AG&amp;M Contractor shall provide credentials for new management showing 5 years of relevant experience.

-Professional References
+Infrastructure in place for AG&M operations Contractor shall have in place:

+Necessary buildings

+Process equipment

+Supporting services (communication, information, or transport systems)

+Experience within a competency category Contractor shall demonstrate 5 years of experience providing scopes of work relevant to the certification category.

-- Provide 3 completed references (form FD-15) from Architects, AG&M Consultants, General Contractors, or Building Owners attesting to completion of work to required specifications and performance requirements. - References shall be from 3 different professionals referring to separate jobs or projects - 3 statements on NACC Professional Reference form (FD-15) with initial application for program for work performed in the last 24 months - 3 new statements on form FD-15 annually for certification renewal for work performed in the last 12 months. - Professional reference form (FD-15) includes the following: - 1.
-Work experience with AG&M Contractor - 2.
-Quality of work performed on a ratings scale - 3.
-Performance of work including safety, payment for materials, or interference with other trades
+Professional References Provide 3 completed references (form FD-15) from Architects, AG&amp;M Consultants, General Contractors, or Building Owners attesting to completion of work to required specifications and performance requirements.
+References shall be from 3 different professionals referring to separate jobs or projects 3 statements on NACC Professional Reference form (FD-15) with initial application for program for work performed in the last 24 months 3 new statements on form FD-15 annually for certification renewal for work performed in the last 12 months.
+Professional reference form (FD-15) includes the following: Work experience with AG&amp;M Contractor Quality of work performed on a ratings scale Performance of work including safety, payment for materials, or interference with other trades Company Financial Financial Accounting and record keeping Contractor shall provide a letter from a Certified Public Accountant or equivalent accounting professional, signed within the last 12 months, stating that proper accounting practices are utilized by the contractor and/or a Certificate of Good Standing from an authority with jurisdiction in the home state or province of the contractor to demonstrate good financial standing and adherence to tax requirements.
+Insurance Coverage Contractor shall provide evidence of insurance coverages.
+Insurance coverage shall include the following: Worker's Compensation/ Employer's Liability Insurance Commercial General Liability Insurance and/or Professional Liability Insurance If AG&amp;M Contractor provides delegated design/ engineering, then there must be proof of Professional Liability Insurance Insurance coverage must extend to all states, provinces, regions, and countries where contractor conducts business.

-Company Financial

-Financial Accounting and record keeping

-Contractor shall provide a letter from a Certified Public Accountant or equivalent accounting professional, signed within the last 12 months, stating that proper accounting practices are utilized by the contractor and/or a Certificate of Good Standing from an authority with jurisdiction in the home state or province of the contractor to demonstrate good financial standing and adherence to tax requirements.